3 Lessons Gideon Teaches Us about Prayer (Judges 6:12) - Your Bible Minute - June 14

 If the Israelites hadn’t listened before, Gideon was listening now.
 Intently.
 What transpired was a monumentally triumphant turn of events for Gideon and his people.
 And Gideon came to believe that the hiding place of God’s word was a place he could trust.

 Expect that God is already waiting for you to spend time with Him.
 Be honest.
-Ask that your eyes be open to what God is trying to show you and remind your kiddo (are we really talking about the kids still?) that you are engaging a God who made you, longs for you, loves you and has told people from page one to page 700 plus in the Bible not to fear for one reason: I am with you.
+He has told us from page one to page 700 plus in the Bible not to fear for one reason.
+He tells his children over and over, I am with you.

 Editor’s Note: This devotional was taken in part from Janelle Alberts’ 3 Lessons Gideon Teaches us about Prayer.
 To read that article in full, click here.